PussTheCat-org/docker-breezewiki-quay/README.md

 ## Usage:

 - Download (or copy the content of) the `docker-compose.yml`
+- Download (or copy the content of) the config.ini from this repository
+- Customize the config.js file how you want (following https://docs.breezewiki.com/Configuration.html )
-- Move the docker-compose.yml file to the folder you want
+- Move both files to the folder you want
 - `docker-compose up -d`